How To Get Social Security Disability For Veterans With PTSD

 If the applicant meets the requirements for Listings 12.15 or 112.15 Trauma- and stressor-related illnesses, the SSA may recognize PTSD as a disability.

-The Social Security Administration (SSA) will consider you handicapped and grant you PTSD disability if your PTSD symptoms are so severe that they prevent you from working.
+The Social Security Administration (SSA) offers Post-Traumatic Stress Disorder (PTSD) disability benefits to individuals whose PTSD symptoms are so severe that they render them incapable of working.

 Trauma- and stressor-related disorders, which are included in Listing 12.15 in the Blue Book for adults and Listing 112.15 in the Blue Book for children, are the category under which PTSD may qualify as a handicap.